aliciousness/tools/README.md

-Here’s the full markdown-formatted README you can now copy:

 # Script: Setup Python Virtual Environment and Install Dependencies

 This Bash script automates the setup of a Python virtual environment, installation of dependencies, and updating the `requirements.txt` file.
 Additionally, it provides an option to install the dependencies globally and configure the script for global access.